videlalvaro/videlalvaro.github.io/_posts/2018-05-07-lector-in-codigo.md

 > advertisements, jacket copy, title, subtitles, introduction, reviews,
 > and so on.

-Genette adds the following to his definition of paratext:
+Genette adds the following to his definition of paratext[14]:

 > \[a paratext is\] a privileged place of a pragmatics and a strategy,
 > of an influence on the public, an influence that--whether well or